codebuddies/cb-v2/README.md

 - @ccr https://github.com/Iccr
 - @ghazi https://github.com/ghmoha
 - @mualth https://github.com/maudem
+- Your Name Here

+Add your name on the google doc (bit.ly/codebuddies-hangouts-platform-v2-googledoc) if your name is not listed, and you want to be added as a collaborator.

 ##What is CodeBuddies?
 We're an international community of independent code learners who support each other on Slack, schedule hangouts to learn with each other at http://hangouts.codebuddies.org, and contribute to an anonymous weekly shout-out newsletter at http://codebuddies.org/weekly.
 Learning with each other helps us learn faster.
 We’ve also teamed up with The Odin Project member volunteers on a Facebook group: https://www.facebook.com/groups/TOPSTUDYGROUP/.
 We strive to create a safe space for anyone interested in code to talk about the learning process.
-The project is free and open-sourced on Github [NEW GITHUB LINK TO BE PASTED HERE].
+The project is free and open-sourced on Github.

 ##Is CodeBuddies an organization?
 No. It's a free-spirited community of enterprising learners and amazing volunteers who enjoy sharing knowledge with each other.